THUYimingLi/THUYimingLi.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year Ph.D. candidate at Tsinghua University, China.
+I received the B.S. degree in Mathematics and Applied Mathematics from Ningbo University, China, in 2018.
+I am currently a second year Ph.D. candidate at Tsinghua University, China.
 My research interests are broadly in the security of machine learning, including adversarial learning, robust machine learning, backdoor learning, and data privacy.

 ## Education
 * Ph.D. in Computer Science, Tsinghua University, Aug.
 2018 - Present